hbokh/docker-drone-builder/README.md

 # Howto

 Create a Droplet at DigitalOcean.
-I used a Dcoerk "one-click app" and named it drone-ci.
+I used a Docker "one-click app" and named it drone-ci.
 Specs: 512 MB Memory / 20 GB Disk / AMS2 - Ubuntu Docker 17.03.0-ce on 14.04

 > Docker has been preinstalled and configured per Docker's Recommendations.